 The proposed Master Plan would require the removal of some character defining features of the cultural resources and landscapes that are a part of the South Mall Campus.
-The loss of such resources would be permanent and considered irreversibly committed.
+The loss would be greatest under Alternative D and F since they require a much higher degree of demolition of extant resources than Alternative B. This would be permanent and considered irreversibly committed.
 See Section 4.9 for the discussion of impacts to cultural resources.

 The proposed Master Plan would require a commitment of fuel, including natural gas and energy which would be required to construct new facilities.
 Other resource commitments during the construction period would include construction materials and labor.
 There would be an additional long-term commitment of labor for the maintenance of the central utility plant and infrastructure.
 In addition, once the facilities are in place, there is a commitment of utilities, fuel, and power.
 All of the resources relating to the maintenance of the South Mall Campus and its infrastructure are considered irretrievably committed.